 At The Jo Cox Foundation, we are committed to finding solutions to abuse and intimidation in politics.
 Through the Jo Cox Civility Commission we will produce recommendations and campaign for their adoption.
-We hope to announce the recommendations by the end of 2023.
+We will be announcing the recommendations in early 2024.

-The Jo Cox Foundation is a small charity and this Commission is a vital yet complex undertaking.
-Can you donate to help us make real change on this issue?
+We are a small charity at The Jo Cox Foundation and running this Commission is a vital, yet complex, undertaking.
+Can you donate today to help us make real change on this issue?